History of Omaha, Nebraska: Nebraska Territory Capitol

 Late in 1854 Omaha was chosen as the territorial capital for Nebraska.
 In 1855 during a land grab a group of businessmen formed the Omaha Land Company and platted Scriptown to reward Nebraska Territory legislators for their votes for statehood.
 After Baker v.
 Morton in 1857, this type of land baron-like behavior was made illegal; by that time lots had been developed and Scriptown quickly became part of several neighborhoods, including Gifford Park, Prospect Hill and the Near North Side.

-Omaha Central High School sits on the site of the old capitol building on capital hill in Downtown Omaha.
+Omaha Central High School sits on the site of the old capitol building on capitol hill in Downtown Omaha.

 The small city suffered greatly in the economic Panic of 1857; however, the presence of the capital is credited for keeping the town alive.
 For several years Omaha enjoyed its status as the capital of the Nebraska Territory, although not without contention.
 In January 1858 a group of representatives illegally moved the Nebraska Territorial Legislature to Florence following a violent outburst at the State Capitol in Omaha.
 After repeatedly being dogged out of voting on the removal of the Capitol from Omaha, a skirmish pitted representatives from Nebraska City, Florence, and other communities to convene outside of Omaha.
 Despite having a majority of members present for the vote to remove the Capitol and all agreeing, the "Florence Legislature" did not succeed in swaying the Nebraska Territory governor, and the Capitol remained in Omaha until 1867 when Nebraska gained statehood.
 When Omaha eventually lost the capital to Lincoln in 1867, the city was by then strong enough to maintain economic growth for a period of time.